Seagate/cortx-hare/README.md

 [Social Architecture](https://www.youtube.com/watch?v=uj-li0LO_2g),
 disguised as a software project.
 The scripts in this repository constitute a middleware layer between [Consul](https://www.consul.io/) and [Motr](https://github.com/Seagate/cortx-motr) services.

-Their responsibilities:
+Actions of Hare

-1. Configures components of the distributed Motr object store.
+*  Configures components of the distributed Motr object storage.

-2. Makes arrangements to ensure that Motr system remains available even if some of its components fail.
+*  Ensures that Motr system remains available even if some of its components fail.

-3. Provides CLI for starting/stopping Motr system.
+*  Provides CLI for starting or stopping of Motr services.

-Hare implementation uses [Consul](https://www.consul.io) key-value store and health-checking mechanisms.
+Hare implementation uses [Consul](https://www.consul.io) key-value store and other health-checking mechanisms.

 <!------------------------------------------------------------------->